What Wholesale and Manufacturing Sales Representatives Do

 - Identify prospective customers by using business directories, following leads from existing clients, and attending trade shows and conferences

-- Contact new and existing customers to discuss their needs and to explain how specific products and services can meet these needs
+- Contact new and existing customers to discuss their needs and explain how specific products and services can meet these needs

 - Negotiate prices and terms of sales and service agreements